-It might be nearly 400 years old but that early check has almost all of the elements that are found in a modern check.
+It might be nearly 400 years old.
+But, that early check has almost all of the elements that are found in a modern check.
 The amount (a sizable sum in 1659) is written in numbers and letters.
-A signature authorizes the payment, the name of the payee is included, and the check is sent to the bank at which the payer holds an account.
+A signature authorizes the payment, and the check is sent to the bank at which the payer holds an account.
 Morris and Clayton were London-based bankers and scriveners.

 Even the shape of the document would be familiar to anyone who owns a checkbook today.
 The only differences, in fact, would be the absence of an account number, a routing number and a check number… and the copperplate handwriting.

 The reason that checks have changed so little since the seventeenth century is that they haven’t needed to change.
-They’ve always been an efficient way of informing a holder of funds to release some of those funds to someone else.
+They’ve always been an efficient way of informing a holder of funds to release some of those funds.
 They contain no more information than they need to and all of the information required to complete the transaction.

-Even as credit and debit cards became more important, moving payments immediately from the account of a payer to the account of a payee, checks have continued and will continue to have a role.
+Even as credit and debit cards became more important, checks have continued and will continue to have a role.

 In the same way that television hasn’t entirely supplanted radio, so paper checks are unlikely to disappear completely in the foreseeable future.
-But the rise of eChecks does appear to represent the old fashioned checks biggest threat, an even greater than payments made by plastic and greater than the slow take up of NFC payments.
+But the rise of eChecks does appear to represent the old fashioned checks biggest threat.
+This is an even greater than payments made by plastic and greater than the slow take up of NFC payments.